myang2984-arch/LINKN_docs/terms_of_use_en.md

 - Any defects or errors will be corrected

 ### 6.2 Limitation of Liability
-To the maximum extent permitted by applicable law, Miya.Yang and Linkn App shall not be liable for:
+To the maximum extent permitted by applicable law, Miya.Yang and Linkn shall not be liable for:
 - Any direct, indirect, incidental, special, or consequential damages arising from use or inability to use the Service
 - Data loss, lost profits, or business interruption
-- Interruptions or failures of third-party services (Notion, Firebase, Gemini)
+- Interruptions or failures of third-party services (such as Notion or Firebase)
 - Unauthorized access to or modification of your data

 ### 6.3 Maximum Liability Cap